usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Many of the technologies you interact with daily are built on OSS.

 * The Android operating system, which powers billions of mobile devices, is open source.
 Its operating system is based on a modified version of the Linux kernel.
 * Streaming services like Netflix rely on open source technologies to deliver content efficiently.
 Netflix streams over 170 million gigabytes of data every day using FreeBSD.
 This includes the majority of the web-based technology used to interact with their site and the databases where they store data.
 * The Linux operating system is the foundation for countless servers, supercomputers, and embedded devices around the world.
 First released as an open source product 30 years ago, it’s the basis of Android OS, Apple iOS, and macOS.
 It’s also used in security cameras, smartwatches and voice assistants like Alexa.

 #### GitHub

 GitHub is a key player in the open source ecosystem, serving as the world's largest repository for software development.
 It's more than just a place to store code; it's a collaborative platform for version control, bug tracking, managing feature requests, and creating documentation.
 The reach of GitHub is immense, with users spanning from individual developers to major organizations.
 Its user base includes 67 national governments, [164 US federal agencies](https://government.github.com/community/), 52 US state and territory governments, almost [20,000 USA businesses](https://theirstack.com/en/technology/github/us) and over [25 million software developers in the USA alone](https://innovationgraph.github.com/global-metrics/developers), highlighting just how integral open source has become to both public and private sectors.
 In 2018, GitHub was purchased by Microsoft for $7.5 billion, and has continued to define what is expected in modern software development.

-### Why Open Source Software Matters in Federal Procurement
+### Why open source software matters in federal procurement

 OSS is used in nearly every modern government digital service and is a significant factor in federal procurement because it offers a wide range of benefits that are distinct from traditional proprietary software.
 If acquisition professionals understand how to evaluate and procure it responsibly, OSS can reduce costs, increase innovation, and support long-term vendor independence.

-### Federal Laws and Policies
+### Federal laws and policies

 Federal agencies operate under specific guidelines that support the use of OSS.
 The [Federal Acquisition Regulation (FAR)](https://www.acquisition.gov/) gives agencies a procurement advantage by classifying OSS as commercial off-the-shelf (COTS) software, which allows agencies to buy, adopt, or integrate OSS without lengthy procurement processes.
 This framework is further supported by the [Federal Source Code Policy (OMB M-16-21)](https://digital.gov/resources/requirements-for-achieving-efficiency-transparency-and-innovation-through-reusable-and-open-source-software/), which encourages agencies to reuse existing custom-developed code and release new custom code as OSS.

 Building on these policies, the [SHARE IT Act (Public Law 118-187)](https://dsacms.github.io/share-it-act-lp/) mandates that agencies share their custom-developed source code with each other.
 This legislation is a key part of a broader effort to reduce redundant development and procurement costs across the government.
 Together, these laws and policies create a clear and supportive environment for federal agencies to leverage the benefits of OSS.

-### Security of Open Source Software
+### Security of open source software

 All software, including OSS, faces increasing security risks due to advances in hacking tools and techniques.
 However, open source often has a distinct advantage: a robust community of developers dedicated to its security.
 Unlike proprietary software, where security audits are limited to a single company's internal team, OSS code can be inspected and tested by anyone.
 This collaborative approach allows for vulnerabilities to be identified and fixed much more rapidly than legacy approaches, often within days of discovery.